 Compare Daycare Costs

 When you first look for child care it's easy to dismiss the cost.
 You are more focused on finding a place you feel comfortable leaving your precious baby.
 To help keep tuition a top priority, have a list of daycare facilities you're researching and list the price first, then all of the other factors like the amount of children one provider watches, the location, etc. Once you invest in suitable child care pay attention to prices and how they change.

-When you are looking for a weekend sitter, not only should you pay attention to the sitter's rates but also if you need to pick them up and drop them off as this does add to the overall cost—if not monetary, it is opportunity cost, or the cost in terms of your time and energy.
+When you are looking for a weekend sitter, pay attention to their rates but also if you note whether you need to pick up and drop off your child.
+Even though it's not a monetary cost, it is opportunity cost, or the cost in terms of your time and energy.

 Join or Start a Babysitting Cooperative

 Did you join a group with other new moms when your baby was first born?
 Are there a few new moms in your neighborhood with whom you've bonded with over newborn woes?
 If so, you've grown to trust these moms because of the stories they've shared and also how they treat you and your baby.
 They'd be great friends to start a babysitting co-operative or a co-op.